Biography

 In

-1275 he was sent to Tolentino, and remained there for the rest of his
+1275 he was sent to Tolentino, and remained there

-life.
-He was known for his humility, meekness and sanctity.
-His preaching,
+for the rest of his life.
+He was known for his humility,

-instructions and work in the confessional brought
+and work in the confessional brought about numerous conversions,

-more, yet he was careful not to take any credit for these miracles.
+yet he was careful not to take any credit for these miracles.

-"Say nothing of this," he would insist, "give thanks to
+"Say nothing of this," he would insist, "give thanks

-God, not to me.
+to God, not to me.
 I am only a vessel of clay, a poor

 sinner."